 If you choose to stay at a hotel in Downtown Providence then our campus is only a short walk away.
 Please allow enough time to travel to RWU based on the location of your hotel.
 Travel time between 5-20 minutes.

 What supplies and materials do I need to bring for classes?

-For your first visit in June, it would be advantageous for you to bring note pads, writing instruments and/or electronic devices (i.e. tablet, laptop, etc.).
-You should also bring those items outlined above for the second visit in October.
-Additionally, you may also bring USB, memory, or access to some other type of cloud based storage system to host your Capstone Presentation.
+It would be advantageous to bring note pads, writing instruments and/or electronic devices (i.e. tablet, laptop, etc.).
+Additionally, we encourage you to bring USB, memory, or access to some other type of cloud based storage system to host your Capstone presentation.
 Please keep in mind that we have wireless Internet access and it is not necessary for you to bring a hotspot connection.